how this tss survivor and amputee model is redefining beauty

 Lauren's girlfriend, Jennifer Rovero, is a photographer and she recently started taking the first images of Lauren, now 27, that show her leg - she's pictured sitting in the bath and standing on the street in shorts.
 Jennifer calls it "phototherapy," and for Lauren, it's a new way of coming to terms with what has happened to her body.
 But it's also part of her campaign to raise awareness of TSS, a disease that is discussed - if at all, and certainly not by tampon manufacturers - as only the vaguest kind of mythical threat.
 Three years after emerging from her coma, Lauren has decided to use her platform to take on the tampon industry (she's suing the company who made the tampon she used), but also to inspire other amputees to be comfortable in their bodies.

 Lauren spoke to i-D over the phone from California, about breaking down taboos and empowering women.

 Did you have a good relationship with your body growing up?
-How did modelling affect that?
+How did modeling affect that?

-Modelling was always kind of just there.
+Modeling was always kind of just there.
 Both my parents were models.
-I would go to the agencies and they'd encourage me to start modelling.
+I would go to the agencies and they'd encourage me to start modeling.
 But I was also an athlete and I worked really hard on my body.
 I was always playing basketball, riding my bike, staying fit.

 How did your relationship to your body change in 2012?